chintu-bhanderi/WiseFood/README.md

 *1. User Authentication:*
    - Sign up for an account by providing your name, email, password and other detais.
-   - Sign in for an account by probiding yout email and possword and after verification, generate token and send to the client side for authorization.
+   - Sign in for an account by probiding yout email and possword and after verification, generate token and send to the client side for secure authorization.

 *2. Table Booking:*
    - Show the list of available tables based on date and slot.